 Our research consistently shows that managing collaboration and cultivating networks inside and outside of teams is a significant driver of success.

 Today’s teams are often larger and more fluid than traditional teams, making many conventional management practices ineffective.

-Through customized leadership development programs and consulting, corporate retreats and events, and courses and tools, Rob helps leaders activate informal networks and engage team members to become more efficient, effective and agile where it matters most—at the point of execution.
+Through the Agility Accelerator, a self-managed collaboration analytics platform, leaders can activate informal networks and engage team members to become more efficient, effective and agile where it matters most—at the point of execution.

 Activate Networks at the Point of Execution